 Adjustment to amplification and learning to hear again can be challenging.
 People are often surprised when they hear a refrigerator noise, windshield wipers, and/or distant noises that they had not heard in years.
 Because the brain has not received this type of stimulation for the duration of your hearing loss, it may take a while for you to adjust to the new sounds you are hearing.

 Initially, your new ability to hear may be overwhelming to you.
 But as your brain relearns to hear, particularly in noisy situations, you will find communication will become increasingly easier.
 Adjusting to amplification is as individual as you are.
 Some people adjust immediately while others take weeks or months to adjust to their new level of hearing.
 Your audiologist will be willing to counsel you through this period in addition to making adjustments to your hearing aids.

-Using visual cues while communicating is essential.
+Using visual cues while communicating is essential and natural.
 People often will say, “I can’t lipread” but, in truth, we all lipread to some degree.
 The eyes are powerful in taking in visual speech information.
 The brain then combines the visual speech cues with the hearing cues so that your understanding of the speaker increases.

 Learning where to position yourself in different listening situations (for example, at a party or in a restaurant) can enhance your ability to benefit from your hearing aids.
 Your audiologist can provide information on how to incorporate these strategies into your everyday communication patterns.

 The Role of your Family